DEFRA/defra-ai-legacy-modernisation/playbook/pages/appendix/prompt-library/general/user-story-creation.md

 When using this template with AI tools:

+1. **Link to Epic**: Ensure each user story is linked to a relevant epic
-1. **Keep scope small**: Each ticket should represent 1-3 days of development work
+2. **Keep scope small**: Each ticket should have a single clear scope that can be completed within a sprint
-2. **Be specific**: Avoid vague requirements - use concrete, testable criteria
+3. **Be specific**: Avoid vague requirements - use concrete, testable criteria
-3. **Include context**: Reference the legacy system being replaced or modernised
+4. **Include context**: Reference the legacy system being replaced or modernised
-4. **Consider dependencies**: Identify blocking relationships early
+5. **Consider dependencies**: Identify blocking relationships early
-5. **Focus on user value**: Every ticket should deliver tangible user benefit
+6. **Focus on user value**: Every ticket should deliver tangible user benefit

 ---